krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/disassemble-0.py.md

 # disassemble: pull the wrench off the peg
-# def disassemble(robot):
+def disassemble(robot):
     # Steps:
     #  1. Put gripper above the wrench
     #  2. Grab the wrench with the gripper
-    #  3. Pull the wrench off the peg
+    #  3. Move the wrench to the left until it comes off the peg
-    # First, put the gripper above the wrench.
-    if check("the robot's gripper is not above the wrench"): robot.place("gripper above wrench")
+    if check("the robot's gripper is not above the wrench"): robot.put("gripper above wrench")
-    # If the gripper is not around the wrench, put it around the wrench.
+    if check("wrench is not in the robot's gripper"): robot.grab("wrench")
-    if check("the robot's gripper is not around wrench and the robot's gripper is open"): robot.drop("gripper around wrench")
+    if check("the robot's gripper is not positioned to the left of the wrench"): robot.move("gripper to the left of wrench")
-    # Once the gripper is around the wrench, we can pull it off the peg by
-    # lifting the gripper.
-    if check("the robot's gripper is around wrench and the wrench is on the peg"): robot.pull("the gripper up to remove wrench from peg")
+    if check("the wrench is still attached to the peg"): robot.pull("wrench to the left")